 This post has been sponsored by the DINTY MOORE® Brand.
 All thoughts and opinions are my own.

 Make your next camping trip a snap with these budget-friendly Easy Camping Meals.
+Directions for making Campfire Rolls on a Stick are at the bottom of the post.

 We are members of several online camping groups with members who camp all over the world.
 As camping gains popularity, more and more people are joining these groups and forums to seek answers and connect with other campers.